Your card will be charged within 24 hours of when your order was placed.

 As the filter gets dirtier, the air flowing through your vent system could become restricted.
 This air restriction limits the efficiency of your air conditioning or defrost system.
 Extremely dirty filters can also be a source of unpleasant odor in your car.

 It is a filter that cleans the air entering into the passenger compartment through the vehicle's vent system.
 It is similar to an air conditioning filter you may have in your house.
-It also helps keep the vehicles vent system and interior clean.
+It helps keep the vehicle's vent system and interior clean.
 Most cars manufactured in the past few years have one.

 Most of our filters come from the factory in 3-pack cartons.
 If you are interested in ordering in carton multiples, we can give you a substantial discount.
 Contact us for a quote.